HeHeHuang/DeepLearningNLP/GenderFromName/README.md

   The model will be saved in under Model folder

-4. ### you can import flask framework to access an web app
+4. ### You can import flask framework to access an web app

   in CMD, you can do it by